paufr/itunes_search_app/README.md

  Tests:

- - Unit tests that covers both the front end and the backend.
+ - Unit tests that cover both the front end and the backend.
  - Some integration testing between the different components of the backend.

 ## Run the app